kharij/Tekken-6-HD-Texture-Pack/README.md

 [![GitHub release](https://img.shields.io/badge/release-v0.1-green.svg)](https://github.com/kharij/Tekken-6-HD-Texture-Pack/releases/latest)

 # What's New?
+### `v0.2`
+- All effects are now replaced.
+- Added basic specular highlights during intros/outros and customization.
+- Fixed fire textures in Anger Of The Earth stage.
+- Minor fixes.

 ### `v0.1`
 - All stages now feature higher-quality textures.
   - There are also adjustments made to make the stages appear more vibrant.